 Getting to SAIC

-For a shuttle, visit Airport Express: SAIC Airport Transfer Reservations and select Arrival > One Way.
-Fill in your information for your availability, and select service (the most economical is Shared Van Service, valued around $31.80 USD).
+For a shuttle from the airport, visit Airport Express: SAIC Airport Transfer Reservations and select Arrival > One Way.
+Fill in your information for your availability, and select service (the most economical is Shared Van Service, valued around $40 USD).
 You must provide payment using a credit card and you will receive a confirmation from Airport Express.
 A 10 percent discount applies for SAIC students.

 Airport Express also has ticket counters located at O'Hare Airport on the baggage claim level in each terminal: Terminal 1 (door 1E), Terminal 2 (door 2E), Terminal 3 (door 3E), and Terminal 5 (door 5D) and at Midway Airport across from the Southwest Airlines baggage claim.

-Only take authorized taxis from the airports.
-Authorized taxi stands will be clearly marked outside the baggage claim area, with an attendant assisting.
+Only use authorized taxis from the airports.
+Authorized taxi stands will be clearly marked outside baggage claim areas, with an attendant assisting.
 Do not accept rides from taxi/limo services that approach you outside the designated taxi stand area/queue.

 Port of Entry Information

 When you enter the United States, you will need to clear Customs and Border Protection at your Port of Entry.
 Go to the US Department of Homeland Security’s website for an outline of the process.

 US Customs and Border Protection (CBP) issues electronic I-94 cards.
 All traveler information is entered electronically.
 Paper I-94 cards are no longer issued except in rare circumstances.

 If you need an I-94 number to apply for benefits you can visit the CBP website to print out a paper copy of your I-94 to use in the application process.
 For example, you will need to print a paper I-94 to apply for a Social Security number, driver’s license, state ID, and to complete the I-9 packet which is required to work on campus.